inconsistent-dg/AC-Modding/SysDVR.md

 Make sure you've selected `USB` from within the SysDVR app on your Switch, CD into your SysDVR directory, and launch it like this: `dotnet SysDVR-Client.dll usb`

-When using the terminal, you can add the flags `--no-audio` and `--no-video` to disable either audio or video.
+You can add the flags `--no-audio` or `--no-video` to disable the audio, video, or both.

 # Using SysDVR with OBS